-A voter in Seychelles 2015 elections.
+A voter in during the 2015 elections in Seychelles.
 Photo credit: Seychelles News Agency/Rassin Vannier (CC-BY)

 Freedom House Rating

-The 2016 elections led to an opening up of the political space.
+Following SPPF/Parti Lepep’s defeat in the 2016 legislative elections, then-president James Michel resigned, and vice president Danny Faure subsequently became president.
+The 2016 elections in Seychelles led to an opening up of the political space.
 For example, the country subsequently established a truth and reconciliation commission to examine human rights violations under France-Albert René, who seized power in the 1977 coup and remained president until 2004.
 René died in 2019.

 Seychelles’ strategic location in the Indian Ocean has led to Sino-Indian competition for influence.
 The country plays an important role in Indian Ocean security, specifically in prosecuting transnational piracy and narcotics trafficking.